In New Delhi, Days Of Deadly Violence And Riots

 Riots and mob violence have rocked neighborhoods for three nights in New Delhi — the Indian capital's worst sectarian tumult in decades.
 At least 20 people have been killed in the fighting, which follows months of mostly peaceful protests over a new citizenship law that excludes Muslim refugees.

 Clashes erupted Sunday after a local official from Prime Minister Narendra Modi's Hindu nationalist party vowed to clear anti-government protesters from the city.
 The local politician, Kapil Mishra, led a rally in Jaffrabad and tweeted that Delhi police had three days to clear the protest sites.
-Groups were soon throwing rocks and attacking each other.
+Groups were soon throwing rocks and attacking one another.

 Mishra and other Bharatiya Janata Party leaders have been accused of inciting violence through their speeches.